neuro-symbolic-ai-medicine/neuro-symbolic-ai-medicine.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: We aim to establish a neurosymbolic approach to AI for the field of medicine.
-Funded by <a href='https://acmedsci.ac.uk'>The Academy of Medical Sciences</a>.
+subtitle: Network funded by <a href='https://acmedsci.ac.uk'>The Academy of Medical Sciences</a>.

 profile:
   align: right